 Estimating Retirement Expenses

-Factors Affecting Retirement Costs
+Factors Affecting Your Retirement Needs

-Several factors can impact retirement costs, including:
+Several factors can impact current and future costs, including:

 Inflation: Rising prices can erode the purchasing power of your retirement savings, making it essential to factor in inflation when planning your retirement income.